opensearch-project/documentation-website/_benchmark/metrics/index.md

 ## Storing metrics

-You can specify if metrics are stored in memory or in a metrics store while running the benchmark by setting the [`datastore.type`](https://opensearch.org/docs/latest/benchmark/configuring-benchmark/#results_publishing) parameter in your `benchmark.ini` file.
+You can specify whether metrics are stored in memory or in a metrics store while running the benchmark by setting the [`datastore.type`](https://opensearch.org/docs/latest/benchmark/configuring-benchmark/#results_publishing) parameter in your `benchmark.ini` file.

 ### In memory